 Made with menthol crystals and eucalyptus essential oil for their aromatherapeutic benefits, these easy DIY shower steamers are the perfect addition to your morning shower.
 Just take care not to mistake them for bath bombs.
 As soaking in a tub filled with menthol crystals is likely leave your lady parts in an overly frigid state.

 You make shower steamers in much the same way you would make bath bombs.
 The main difference is, however, you don’t need additional dry ingredients in your shower steamer recipe aside from the baking soda and citric acid.
 Nor will you need to use more expensive oils or butters to bind these two ingredients together.
-As you aren’t soaking in a tub with your shower steamers, you can use an inexpensive carrier oil instead.
+As you aren’t soaking in a tub with your shower steamers, you can use witch hazel extract or an inexpensive carrier oil instead.
 Additionally, you’ll find that DIY shower steamers harden and dry out much faster than bath bombs as the menthol crystals recrystalize once the shower steamers are made.

 Like bath bombs you are working with citric acid.
 Therefore you may want to use a face mask or respirator to avoid inhaling this ingredient should it become airborne.
 I also highly recommend wearing gloves to make your DIY shower steamers so you are able to protect your hands from the cooling action of the menthol crystals and eucalyptus essential oils.